aleph2c/miros/doc/patterns.rst

 Patterns
 ========
 The idea of software design patterns came from the architect Christopher Alexander.
-He wrote a book, a pattern language, about how different approaches to architecture could be used across different scales (from the country to the pantry) to help people feel better about living in their communities.
+He wrote a book, `a pattern language`_, about how different approaches to architecture could be used across different scales (from the country to the pantry) to help people feel better about living in their communities.
 It's a lovely book; a child can understand it yet it is still useful to professional